tfredrich/schema-generator/README.md

 * __-a__ specifies the annotation provider for Java models.
 It is one of: javax, jakarta, jackson, syntaxe (default).
 * __-o__ specifies the destination directory for schemas, especially if there are more-than one being generated at once.
 Otherwise, stdout is used.
-* __-r__ defines additional read-only properties.
+* __-r__ defines read-only properties.
 It is a comma-separated string of property names to mark read-only in output schemas (surround with quotation marks if including spaces).
-Defaults include 'id', 'createdAt' and 'updatedAt'.
 * __-u__ specifies the base URL for identifiers and references.
 It is a fully-qualified URL where the schema will end up living (used for $id).
 Must include the trailing '/'.
 Default is 'https://schema.autheus.com/.
 * __-w__ defines write-only properties.
 It is a comma-separated string of property names to mark write-only in output schemas (surround with quotation marks if including spaces).
 * __jar-filename__ can be a directory of classes (e.g. './target/classes/') or an actual jar file (e.g. './target/foo.jar').